netdata/netdata/collectors/QUICKSTART.md

 At this point, your Nginx installation is fully configured and ready for Netdata to monitor it.
 Next, you'll configure your collector.

-## Edit the configuration file for your collector
+## Edit the collector's configuration file

 This step may not be required based on how you configured your app/service, as each collector comes with a few pre-configured jobs that look for the app/service in common and expected locations.
 For example, the Nginx collector